IABTechLab/uid2-web-integrations/localtest/readme.md

 ## Overview

-For details about how to start the server, how the files & folders are laid out, and how to use React, see [overview.md](./overview.md).
+For details about how to start the server, how the files & folders are laid out, how to use React, and HTML templating, see [overview.md](./overview.md).

 ## Scenarios

 For information about the kinds of scenarios you can test, see [scenarios.md](./scenarios.md).

+## Configuration

+For information about other things you can configure, see [configuration.md](./configuration.md).